pltnk/selective_copy/README.md

 # selective_copy

-Simple command line application that copies all files with given extension from a directory and its subfolders to an another directory. \
+Simple command line application that copies all files with given extension from a directory and its subfolders to an another directory showing progress bar and remaining files counter.\
 Allows to preserve source folder structure and to create a log if necessary.\
 Opens a filedialog if source and/or destination are not given in the command line.\
 Creates folders in destination if they don't exist.